 The purpose of the Clinic is to provide an on-site setting for practicum training and research.
 The Clinic is used primarily by the Counselling Psychology and School/Applied Child Psychology programs.
 The Clinic is currently comprised of a number of private offices, a waiting room, and a Trainee office.

 The Clinic offers supervised assessment and counselling services to Quebec residents residing in the Greater Montreal area.
 Clients may be referred by schools, community agencies, or by professionals including psychologists, social workers, counsellors, and physicians.
 However, clients may also contact the clinic directly and make a self-referral for a psychoeducational assessment or counselling services.

 - Clinic services are offered by master's and doctoral students in our two accredited psychology programs (School/Applied Child Psychology and Counselling Psychology), as part of their clinical training.
 All services are provided under the supervision of qualified and accredited professors in the Department.

-- Unfortunately, at this time, we are not equipped to provide assessments for autism spectrum disorder, counselling/therapy services to children or adolescents, or vocational/career assessments.
+- Unfortunately, at this time, we are not equipped to provide assessments for autism spectrum disorder, counselling/therapy services or vocational/career assessments to children or adolescents.

 - Services provided at the Clinic are in tandem with professional training and often support the research of our students and faculty.

 - Services are offered to the Montreal community on a first-come, first-served basis (see below).
 Because of high demand, and the specific constraints of our program, only a limited number of clients can be seen each year.

 - The Clinic operates only during the Fall and Winter semesters.
 If you are looking for other Montreal-area services between May and August, we may be able to provide a referral.
 Please contact us by email (ecpclinic.education [at] mcgill.ca) or by phone at 514-398-4641 during regular office hours (Monday to Friday, 9am to 5pm).
 Please leave a brief message if we are unable to take your call.

 Clinic director: Dr. Judith Norton